Epithelioid Mesothelioma

 • Shortness of breath

-See a mesothelioma doctor if you have any epithelial symptoms and were exposed to asbestos during your military service or at a job.
+See a mesothelioma doctor if you have any epithelial mesothelioma symptoms and were exposed to asbestos during your military service or at a job.
 By doing so, you can get diagnosed and treated promptly.

-Epithelioid Mesothelioma Diagnosis
+Mesothelioma Epithelioid Diagnosis

 • CT (computed tomography) scans